 It was here that we found the Japanese guy sleeping on our bags, which had been unloaded from the horses upon arrival (ahead of us).

 The last 3 hours of walking were the killer.
-Physically, the most difficult part of the trek for me.
-I slowed my pace, and adjusted the way I walked on the steeper bits.
+Physically, the most challenging part of the trek for me.
+I slowed my pace and adjusted the way I walked on the steeper bits.

 I began repeating a mantra, “you can walk slowly, but you must keep walking.”

-Normally I carry a sewing needle so I can drain them, but I’d forgotten.
+I usually carry a sewing needle so I can drain them, but I'd forgotten.
 Luckily, the German girl had one to spare.

 Dinner was a relaxed affair, and I went straight to sleep after it was over.